rahat14/rahat14/README.md

 :wave: Hi there, My name is Rahatul Aseaikin Shovo.😀 I'm 26 years old, I'm a self-taught Mobile App Developer .
 I am working on different Platform such native or cross platfrom for 4 Years .
 Recently I grown some interested in Machine Learning platform.
-Currently, I compeleting ny Undergraduate in CSE from 🇧🇩.
 I'm interested in doing research on image related problems.
 I love to work with new technologies and playing with  AI.🤖 Check My Portfolio: https://rahat14.github.io/